Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Abundance}

-The \emph{abundance conjecture} claims that, on any minimal projective variety, some power of the canonical bundle is spanned by its global sections \cite{Siu:2009}.
-We will occasionally need to assume, in addition to minimality of some smooth projective variety, that some positive power of the canonical bundle is spanned by its global sections, which (as we will always point out) would follow from the abundance conjecture.
+A line bundle on a smooth projective variety is \emph{semiample} if some positive power is spanned by global sections.
+The \emph{abundance conjecture} claims that the canonical bundle of any minimal projective variety is semiample; for more information on this conjecture, see Siu \cite{Siu:2009}.
+We will occasionally need to assume, in addition to minimality of some smooth projective variety, that the canonical bundle is semiample which (as we will always point out) would follow from the abundance conjecture.